 Y = Z, where Y is the He mass fraction

-We use the metals deplete command which accounts for the loss in gaseous metals coming from the formation of metal grains in the cloud using results from Jenkins 1987 and Cowie & Songaila 1986.
-We maintain constant pressure throughout the cloud, and stop our model when ne/nh = 0.01.
+We use the metals deplete command which accounts for the loss in gaseous metals coming from the formation of grains in the cloud using results from Jenkins (1987) and Cowie & Songaila (1986).
+We maintain constant pressure throughout the cloud and stop our model when ne/nH = 0.01.
 Stopping our models at a designated electron density fraction allows this stopping condition to scale to all clouds and helps us accurately model O I emission, as opposed to a set depth that would remain constant for clouds of all sizes.
-We also vary grain content in the cloud, from 0.5 to 5 times solar values in .5 linear steps.
-We use the grains orion command in CLOUDY to specify graphite and silicate grain composition, as well as a size distribution consistent with those along the line of sight of the Trapezium stars in Orion (Baldwin et al. 1991).
+We also vary grain content in the cloud, from 0.5 to 5 times solar values in 0.5 linear steps.
+We use the grains Orion command in CLOUDY to specify graphite and silicate grain composition, as well as a size distribution consistent with those along the line of sight of the Trapezium stars in Orion (Baldwin et al. 1991).
 (Should I mention nH values in this section?)
+[YES THIS IS A GOOD PLACE]

-3.3 Diagnostics
+4 Diagnostics